Table of Contents Contents

 Province with the Highest Taxes

 The province with the highest taxes is Quebec.
-The main reason for this is because the Quebec government finances things that other provincial governments do not.
+The main reason for this is that the Quebec government finances things that other provincial governments do not.
 Other provinces that follow closely behind Quebec are:

 - Newfoundland and Labrador